 It’s Hiphop, after all

 We would argue that the Hiphop-scene actually has a bunch of people with serious potential to become sustainable fashion’s Elon Musk.
 Just look at Kanye West.
-The man has created a whole culture around himself and his brands.
+The man has created an entire culture around himself and his brands.
 He stands for so much more than just hype and trends.
 Kanye makes and sells art.
-He doesn’t follow culture, he shapes it.
+He doesn’t follow culture; he shapes it.

 It’s not that unlikely that a rapper will take on the role of streetwear’s Elon Musk.
 And young streetwear designers like 6PM’s Achraf Ait Bouzalim are no less sensational than rappers.